Sibghatullah-Laghari/mediconnect/SETUP.md

 ### 4. Verify the Services

-After all containers have started successfully, the application should be available at:
+After all containers have started successfully, the application should be accessible at:

 * **Frontend:** `http://localhost:5173`
 * **Backend API:** `http://localhost:8080`